Inflation gives Eastern European currencies wings – DW – 05/10/2023

 Advertisement

-The Czech currency, the koruna, hit a 14-year high and the Hungarian forint a 10-month record earlier this year, boosted by high interest rates, falling energy prices and a strong Single European Currency, the euro.
-The two currencies — later joined by the Polish zloty and Romanian leu — have all gained despite economic activity contracting.
+The Czech currency, the koruna, hit a 14-year high and the Hungarian forint a 10-month record earlier this year, boosted by high interest rates, falling energy prices and a strong euro.
+The two currencies — later joined by the Polish zloty and Romanian leu — have gained despite economic activity contracting.

 Observers are asking how this happened and how long it is likely to last.